Plexversal/dev-insights/README.md

 ## 🔥 Key features

-* Track comments and posts from any of `flair text`, `flair css class`, and/or `users`.
-(You can match all 3 if you like!)
+* Track comments and posts from any of `flair text`, `flair css class`, `post flair`, and/or `users`.
+(You can match multiple options!)
 * Infinite history of comments and posts - No more 6 pin highlights limit!
 * Backdate pinning items for users specified in the app config.
 * Automatic updates for edits/deletions for posts and comments.
 * Manually add any posts or comments to the App using mod-action button on the item.
-* Supports `includes` in flair text, e.g. "dev" will match "Developer" in a flair.
+* Supports `includes` in flair text (both user and post flair), e.g. "dev" will match "Developer" in a flair.
 Matching is NOT case sensitive.
+* Post flair matching supports both flair text and template ID.
+* Bottom subtitle supports clickable markdown links to reddit, x.com, or twitter.com.
 * Automatic light/dark theme.
 * Moderators can remove comments and posts from the App at any time.
 * Supports showing user flair in the App Post itself (beta*).